Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 > If another card is banished (even during the Damage Step): You can Special Summon this card from your hand or Graveyard, or add this banished card to your hand.

-Additionally, each has an effect to search another card upon being Summoned, which also deals damage to the player.
+Additionally, each has an effect to search another card upon being Summoned, which also deals damage to the player themselves.

 > If this card is Summoned: You can [...], and if you do, take 700 damage.